flynneva/godot_ros/README.md

 ### Future work

+- support other platforms, should be just configuring the `SCsub` file I think (i.e. Windows)
 - add other ROS2 features to `godot_ros`
 - generate documentation for this module
 - add more demos/examples to documentation